 Change Is a Habit … And a Skill

-A person need not be born a risk-taking, thrill-seeking daredevil in order to become comfortable with and good at making life changes.
+A person need not be born a risk-taking, thrill-seeking daredevil to become comfortable with and good at making life changes.
 I believe that the more you engage in change the easier it becomes.
 It’s like working a muscle – your change muscle.
 Here are some ways this occurs:

-You might notice that becoming more comfortable with, and successful at, making changes is based on well-established CBT techniques.
-The three bullets above correspond to 1) behavioral activation that leads to reinforcing outcomes, 2) exposure that leads to desensitization to the discomfort that change can provoke, and 3) skill acquisition.
+You might notice that becoming more comfortable with, and successful at, making changes is based on well-established cognitive-behavioral techniques.
+The three bullets above correspond to 1) behavioral activation that leads to reinforcing (rewarding) outcomes, 2) exposure that leads to desensitization to the discomfort that change can provoke, and 3) skill acquisition.

 And so it goes.